Palace of the Angels

 At the top it passed through other valleys.

-It then ended at something out of character for this landscape, a campground next
+It then ended at something out of character for this landscape, a campground next to a large building.

 Valley of Ice